12 High-Demand Products for 2023 and Beyond (+ How to Sell Them)

 With 2-day shipping shown to improve conversion rates and reduce cart abandonment, partnering with ShipBob lets ecommerce merchants turn logistics and warehousing from a cost center to a revenue driver.

-As we’ve seen in response to the COVID-19 pandemic, ecommerce sales trends can change quickly.
-In 2022, we expect some of 2021’s high-demand products to remain popular — but with some shifts.
+As we’ve seen in response to the COVID-19 pandemic and in the years since, ecommerce sales trends can change quickly.
+In 2022, we expect 2021’s high-demand products to remain popular while bringing new trends to the forefront.
 The best thing you can do now, no matter what type of product you sell, is optimize your supply chain and prepare for potential future growth.

 Partnering with the right 3PL can give your business the support and flexibility you need without having to manage ecommerce logistics for high-demand products in-house.